 - Stroke — Expert interventions, when administered within the first few hours after a stroke, can significantly improve a patient’s quality of life.
 Telemedicine and the world-class Loyola Stroke Center provide expert, timely care through rapid stroke diagnosis, treatment and rehabilitation.

 For the benefit of stroke patients arriving at a community hospital emergency room that does not have a 24/7 stroke team available, Loyola’s vascular neurologists are available around the clock to provide expert care.
 We use remotely controlled robotic systems located in the emergency departments of participating community hospitals so you have immediate access to the latest subspecialists with vast experience treating stroke patients.

 The American Stroke Association has awarded Loyola its Gold Performance Achievement Award for implementing a higher standard of stroke care.
-Loyola's Stroke Center has also been accredited by The Joint Commission as an Advanced Primary Stroke Center and received its Gold Seal of Approval® for stroke care.
+Loyola's Stroke Center has also been accredited by The Joint Commission as a Comprehensive Stroke Center and received its Gold Seal of Approval® for stroke care.
 Learn more about our telemedicine tools for stroke.

 Loyola’s telemedicine program will also soon be able to provide care for patients whose home care program is partnered with Loyola.
 Through a live or monitored encounter, Loyola’s telemedicine team can consult with your home care team to assess your condition, progress and responsiveness to treatment, in addition to prescribing further treatment or medication as needed.
 Learn more about home care.